 Demand for higher education shows no signs of slowing down even with a glut of graduates.
 In 2018, 44% of people in OECD countries aged 25 to 34 years old, have a college degree compared to 35% ten years ago (Education at a Glance, 2019).
 Moreover, in the U.S., the number of college students in the 1990s increased from 13.8 million to 19.9 million in 2019 (NCES, 2019).
 Meanwhile, enrollment for undergraduate students is projected to increase to 17 million by 2029 (NCES, 2020).

 As more students pursue a college degree, demand goes up and prices go up as well.
 More students mean higher education institutions need to recruit more highly educated faculty and staff who need to be compensated not just with salaries but also other benefits, such as healthcare insurance.
-Non-teaching personnel holding top executive positions and receiving six-figure salaries has been a controversial issue.
+In addition, reputation has influenced enrollments in lucrative programs like medical and electrical engineering degrees.
+Moreover, non-teaching personnel holding top executive positions and receiving six-figure salaries has been a controversial issue.

 Apart from instruction-related and administrative costs, schools also have to contend with the rising costs of providing student services.
 Services like personal counseling, academic support, and healthcare have been eating up a considerable portion of campus budgets.
 These factors ultimately impact the final fees the schools charge students.